 The Chandra X-Ray Observatory (CXO), combines an efficient high-resolution ($\leq 1/2$ arcsecond) X-ray telescope with a suite of advanced imaging and spectroscopic instruments.
 The Observatory was successfully launched by NASA's Space Shuttle Columbia on July 23, 1999, with Col. Eileen Collins commanding.
 Subsequently an Inertial Upper Stage and Chandra's Internal Propulsion System placed the Observatory in a high elliptical orbit.
 Chandra is the X-Ray component of NASA's four Great Observatories.
-The other components are the Hubble Space Telescope, the late Compton Gamma-Ray Observatory and the Space Infra-Red Telescope Facility currently scheduled for January 2003 launch.
+The other components are the Hubble Space Telescope, the late Compton Gamma-Ray Observatory and the Space Infra-Red Telescope Facility, launched in August 2003.